(c) 2024 PillSync.com

 How should I store methylphenidate hydrochloride extended-release capsules (CD)?

-- Dispose of remaining, unused, or expired methylphenidate hydrochloride extended-release capsules (CD) by a medication take-back program at authorized collection sites such as retail pharmacies, hospital or clinic pharmacies, and law enforcement locations.
-If no take-back program or authorized collector is available, mix methylphenidate hydrochloride extended-release capsules (CD) with an undesirable, nontoxic substance such as dirt, cat litter, or used coffee grounds to make it less appealing to children and pets.
+• Dispose of remaining, unused, or expired methylphenidate hydrochloride extended-release capsules (CD) by a medicine take-back program at a U.S. Drug Enforcement Administration (DEA) authorized collection site.
+If no take-back program or DEA authorized collector is available, mix methylphenidate hydrochloride extended-release capsules (CD) with an undesirable, nontoxic substance such as dirt, cat litter, or used coffee grounds to make it less appealing to children and pets.
 Place the mixture in a container such as a sealed plastic bag and throw away methylphenidate hydrochloride extended-release capsules (CD) in the household trash.
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.

 Keep methylphenidate hydrochloride extended-release capsules (CD) and all medicines out of the reach of children